Friday's national newspaper front pages - Isle Of Wight Radio

 :: Daily Mail

-Abusive men are being allowed to confront ex-partners in secretive court hearings that fail to protect victims.

-A 67-year-old ex-paratrooper being investigated over the death of an IRA gunman 44 years ago says he was just doing my job.
+Council tax could rise by up to 16% in order to pay for social care.

 :: Watch the Press Preview on Sky News every evening at 10.30pm and 11.30pm.
-Friday night’s reviewers will be Brendan O’Neill, editor of Spiked, and columnist Yasmin Alibhai-Brown.
+Friday night’s reviewers will be broadcaster Duncan Barkes and columnist Yasmin Alibhai-Brown.

 (c) Sky News 2016: Friday’s national newspaper front pages